Printer Friendly PDF

 - Radiation: Exposure to high levels of radiation increases risk.

-- Family history of medullary thyroid cancer: About a quarter of MTCs can be traced to an inherited abnormal gene.
+- Family history of medullary thyroid cancer: About a third of MTCs can be traced to an inherited abnormal gene.

-- Family history of certain medical conditions: Those with a family history of goiters, colon growths, or familial adenomatous polyposis (FAP) have a higher risk.
+- Family history of certain medical conditions: Those with a family history of thyroid disease; colon growths, or familial adenomatous polyposis (FAP); Cowden disease; Carney complex, type I; or multiple endocrine neoplasia type 2A or 2B syndromes have a higher risk.

-- Personal history: Individuals with a goiter or benign thyroid nodules have a higher risk.
+- Personal history: Individuals with a goiter have a higher risk.

 Symptoms and Signs